 One is the Monastery of St. Bogorodica Prechista (Mother Marry) near Kichevo.
-The second is in the St. Georgij Pobedonosec Monastery in Debar, and the third one in the St. Jovan Bigorski Monastery, near the city of Gostivar.
+The second is in the St. Georgij Pobedonosec Monastery in Debar, and the third one is in the St. Jovan Bigorski Monastery, near the city of Gostivar.
 These monasteries have jaw-dropping architecture and have great historical importance.
 Still, you can also find many more monasteries scattered across the country, some of which are tucked away in the most isolated corners of the country.
 Talking about incredible sights…

 Macedonia Is (Probably) The Only Landlocked Country That Has An Island

 Macedonia is landlocked and has no access to the sea, but it has its own island.
 Golem Grad or Snake Island is located in Prespa Lake and is a part of the National Park Galichica.

 Today, the island’s only residents are snakes, but there is strong evidence that people lived on the island at one point in time.
 Snake Island was opened for visitors in 2008, and if you feel adventurous, you should check it out.

 Macedonia Has The Fourth Oldest Space Observatory In The World!